Dr. Joshua Jackson

 Dr. Ann Vestal

 Dr. Ann Vestal grew up in Tulsa, Oklahoma, and obtained her DVM from Oklahoma State University in 2007.
-She has practiced veterinary medicine in Missoula, downtown Chicago, different locations in Colorado, and has been back in Missoula for the past three years.
+She has practiced veterinary medicine in Missoula, downtown Chicago, different locations in Colorado, and has been back in Missoula since 2018.
 She loves emergency medicine and surgery and is honored to be certified in equine and small animal acupuncture.
 Dr. Ann lives in Missoula with her beloved dogs, silly horse, and ridiculous chickens.
-In her free time, she enjoys spending time with her beloved family, yoga, hiking, floating the river, paddle boarding, mountain biking, and horseback riding.
+In her free time, she enjoys spending time with her beloved family, yoga, hiking, floating the river, paddle boarding, fly fishing, and horseback riding.
 Dr. Ann is proud to call Missoula her forever home and looks forward to her exciting future with Sentinel.